LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 Getting Started
 ----------------

 #.
 In Canvas, **Graded Assignment #1: TechJobs Console** contains a GitHub Classroom assignment invitation link.
 Refer back to the GitHub Classroom instructions from `Graded Assignment #0: Hello World <https://education.launchcode.org/js-independent-track/assignments/HelloWorld.html>`_ for details.
-Rather than workin in repl.it or VS Code, we'll clone and open this repo in IntelliJ
+Once you've accepted the assignment invitation, clone your assignment repo to your computer.
 #.
 Open IntelliJ.
 If IntelliJ is currently open, save your work, close the
    program, and then reopen it.
 #.
 If the app opens up to an existing project, select *IntelliJ > Preferences >